daH005/uploads/README.md

 ...
 ```

 ### 3.4.
-You can to get files for deleting on the server:
+You can get files to delete on the server:
 ```js
 ...
 mapper.getServerFilenamesToDelete();
 ```

 ### 3.5.
-You can make array of inputs for form for deleting files on the server:
+After 3.4. you can make an array of inputs in the form:
 ```js
 ...
 import { makeArrayInputs } from "./js/arrayInputs.js";